andrewjpage/seqbox/README.md

 paths, so shouldn't have spaces etc. they will all be grouped togehter into those samples/sample sources, but will of course have different extractions. they can be assigned to thge same project/group as the run (or arbitrary, doesnt matter).
+* need extraction_from in readsets so that the db knows whether the join the extraction to a sample directly or to a culture

 ### covid confirmatory pcrs & other PCRs